Columns++ for Notepad++ documentation

 Formulas

 Formulas are representations of mathematical computations.
 Columns++ uses the ExprTk (Expression Toolkit) package to implement formulas used by the Calculate... command and formulas in regular expression replacements for the Search functions.
 Following are descriptions of the variables and functions defined by Columns++, along with some general features of the syntax of ExprTk expressions.
+See Number formats for details about how Columns++ recognizes numbers, how numbers are represented internally in calculations, and some limitations on the accuracy of calculations.

 Wherever a numeric value is used, it is also possible for the value to be Not-a-Number, an indication that something which was expected to produce a number failed to do so.
 This can happen because you tried to get a number from the document, but the associated text could not be unambiguously interpreted as a number.
 It can also be the result of an undefined mathematical operation, such as dividing by zero.
 In most cases, if any of the inputs to an operation or function are Not-a-Number, the result is also Not-a-Number.
 When the result of a formula is Not-a-Number, Columns++ does not insert any text (aside from a tab and/or spaces needed to keep columns aligned).